Kiransala/Smart-Check-In-Attendance-System/README.md

-# Smart-Check-In-Attendance-System using Flask and OpenCV
+# SmartCheckIn - Attendance System using Flask and OpenCV

 This is a face recognition attendance system built using Flask and OpenCV libraries of Python.
 It captures images through the webcam, extracts faces from the image using Haar Cascade Classifier, and identifies the face using a pre-trained K-Nearest Neighbors (KNN) classifier model.
 The identified user is then marked present in the attendance record.